Southwest Hummus with Spicy Corn Relish ... a delicious twist on classic hummus that makes a tasty party appetizer or healthy snack!

 - Heat a medium pan over medium-high heat.

-- Add corn to pan and cook, turning frequently, until blackened in spots.
+- Lightly brush corn with olive oil; add to pan and cook, turning frequently, until blackened in spots.

 - When corn is cool enough to handle, stand on end and use a sharp knife to remove kernels from cob.

 - Add corn to pepper, along with ½ the can of green chilies and juice from 1 of the lime wedges (reserve remaining chilies and lime for hummus).
 Stir together and season to taste with salt and pepper.
 Set aside.